More Volunteers Doing More Community Work In More Places than Any Other Service Organization

 We empower the next generation.
 Whether it's providing youth volunteer opportunities and leadership experiences in a Leo Club or sharing a message of peace through our Peace Poster contest, our youth programs invest in the future by reaching out to young people.

 We serve local communities and protect the planet.
 From performing hands-on community work and service projects, to providing emergency assistance, our community and environment programs improve our communities and protect the environment.

 The following is a compilation of the various club activities, events and club responsibilities:

 The Lions Club takes part in the Manitowish Waters Chamber of Commerce sponsored 4th of July activities.
 Participation may include before event set up at the Community Center and Airport grounds, traffic control during the event, Brat stand and parade involvement.
 Annually the Lion of the Year and Citizen of the Year are featured in the parade.
 Lions Club members may also participate in other aspects of the parade and Airport grounds activities.

 Lions Club apparel is offered for sale at reasonable rates through the club representative.
 Lions are expected to “wear the colors” at activities and events.
 Shirts, vests, jackets and hats are available.

 Chairmen: Jim Higgins

-Lions Club sponsored bingo takes place at the Community Center each Monday night in June, July and August except the third Monday in July.
+Lions Club sponsored bingo takes place at the Community Center each Monday night during the summer months.
 Doors open at 6 PM with bingo beginning 7 PM.
 Snacks and refreshments are available.